 1. Brand keywords

 Track your own product name, common misspellings, and abbreviations.
 This is the baseline.
-When someone mentions your product in a community you watch, you want it captured — whether it's a recommendation, a complaint, a question, or a passing mention.
+When someone mentions your product anywhere on Reddit, you want it captured — whether it's a recommendation, a complaint, a question, or a passing mention.

 Example keywords: Prowlo, prowlo.com, prowlo app